How to Measure AI ROI: A KPI Framework for Mid-Market Leaders

 Failure one — wrong architecture

 RAG retrieves by similarity.
 It returns what looks like the right answer based on indexed documents.
 On a 3,400-SKU catalog with evolving compatibility matrices, "looks like correct" is not the same as "is correct."
 One in four configurations was wrong.
-That is not a tuning problem.
-That is an architectural mismatch between the mechanism and the task.
-The team building it didn't see this — not because they were careless, but because they hadn't built production AI systems at this level of precision before.
+Tuning could not fix that; the mismatch was architectural, between the retrieval mechanism and the precision the task required.
+The team building it missed the issue because they hadn't operated production AI systems at this level of precision before, so the failure mode was outside their experience.

 Failure two — wrong KPI

 Because the team didn't understand the architectural limitation, they measured what they could improve: back-and-forth reduction.
 They got 20%.
 They called it a win.
-The metric that actually defined success — "engineer review step eliminated" — was never written down, never agreed, never measured.
+The metric that actually defined success — "engineer review step eliminated" — was never written down or formally agreed, and so was never measured.
 And the architecture they chose was structurally incapable of achieving it.

 The first failure produced the second.
-This is the pattern beneath most AI project failures.
-Not bad technology.
-No agreed definition of what success looks like before the build — and a team that can't see the connection between how they build and what outcome is realistically achievable.
+This is the pattern beneath most AI project failures: not the technology, but a missing agreement on what success looks like before the build, combined with a team that cannot trace the line from architectural choice to realistic business outcome.

 1. AI Implementation Doesn't Start Where You Think

-The actual starting point for an AI project is the business process — described precisely, mapped for where automation is structurally viable, and optimized for how AI can realistically interact with it.
-Not "AI will help us be more efficient."
-Not "let's build a chatbot."
-These are not starting points.
-They are starting points for disappointment.
+The actual starting point for an AI project is the business process: described precisely, mapped for where automation is structurally viable, optimized for how AI can realistically interact with it.
+Slogans like "AI will help us be more efficient" or "let's build a chatbot" are not starting points; they are reliable predictors of disappointment.

 Without this step, any KPI you set is a metric of something undefined.
 You're measuring the output of a system built to solve a problem that was never clearly stated.